mooreds/docs-1/get-started/quickstart.md

 ## What you'll need

-You'll need a Google account with access to Google Sheets, and a Google spreadsheet where each row has an email address for the person who has access to that row.
+You'll need a Transposit account, a Google account with access to Google Sheets, and a Google spreadsheet where each row has an email address for the person who has access to that row.

 To make it easy, you can [copy this sample spreadsheet](https://docs.google.com/spreadsheets/d/1zwe5BJV8QrCK-WEGw5dt_kOPIRGmI_0Qw757bym21ow/copy) for use in this guide.